 If you want to have a good chance have a stable cellular internet connection while in your motorhome, then you’ll want to have a WeBoost with you.
 Weak signal is one of the digital nomad RVer’s greatest concerns.
 That’s why most will have a booster.

 Our family specifically used a WeBoost to work online while traveling or camping in our RV.
-It worked great for us.
+It one our family’s must have RV gadgets.